EHB-TI/web-app-acces-denied/README.md

 After a user bought a car, he will be able to keep all information about his car stored on our website.
 This way if one day he needs to sell it, he will have a complete history of the car (description, reparations, images, damages…)

 This way the user will also be tempted to sell his car using our website again the same way he initially bought his car on our website.
 Each advertisement placed will be free, only if you provide all information about the car.
-Otherwise, you can buy the services to let us fill in all the characteristics and creating the descriptions.
+Otherwise, you can buy the services to let us fill in all the characteristics and create the descriptions.

 Also, you can invest money to get your advertisement in the top rank whenever a user is looking in the rubric “all cars”…

 # Threat model

-## Flow of our webapplication
+## The flow of our web application

-Flow of the Front-end and the Back-end.
+The flow of the Front-end and the Back-end.
->The communication between our users, webapplication and Firebase Services.
+>The communication between our users, web application, and Firebase Services.

 ![alt text](https://github.com/EHB-TI/web-app-acces-denied/blob/main/Frontend-Backend.png)

-Basic flow of administration access to our webapplication.
+The basic flow of administration access to our web application.
 > Additionally:
-<br>The Security Rules that garantee access to our services, and the set up of privileges for access control.
+<br>The Security Rules that guarantee access to our services, and the set up of privileges for access control.

 ![alt text](https://github.com/EHB-TI/web-app-acces-denied/blob/main/AdminAccess.png)